Cross-Border Investigations

 While it is no substitute for individually tailored legal advice, this Guide aims to reduce those very risks.
 It provides a general overview of investigations on the European continent to help orient those leading or involved with such investigations.
 The following article provides an overview of the most important questions and considerations that arise during the various stages of an investigation – from the beginning to the end.

-Start of a cross-border investigation
+Start of a Cross-Border Investigation

 Once the question of blocking statutes has been addressed, one may have to clarify whether specific bodies like trade unions, works councils, corporate supervisory boards, financial stakeholders and shareholders have to be informed of the start of the investigation or the information that led to the investigation.
 Some local laws have very rigid and detailed disclosure requirements.
 The violation of any such requirements might hinder the investigation or even lead to civil or criminal liability of the company or the individual actors.

 In addition, it must be carefully assessed whether early disclosures to local law enforcement agencies are necessary or would be helpful from a strategic standpoint.
 In some countries, certain situations call for such disclosure under the applicable local laws.
-In other countries it is culturally necessary to involve the authorities to maintain a cooperative atmosphere.
+In other countries, it is culturally necessary to involve the authorities to maintain a cooperative atmosphere.
 In other countries, however, such disclosures are uncommon and may create more problems than they solve.
 In cross-border cases, where many authorities may be involved, there may be a strategic advantage to disclosing information in a certain order or having one authority take the lead.
 Especially at this stage, local expertise – legally and culturally – is very helpful to avoid making the wrong decisions.

 Once all obstacles that may hinder the start of an investigation have been cleared, the company can start the investigation.

 An investigation often begins with so-called immediate measures.
-Normally, the first task is to ensure that any potentially on-going criminal or unlawful conduct is stopped.
-This frequently means monitoring certain payment streams or putting certain individuals at least under close monitoring to make sure that all their actions are appropriate going forward.
+Normally, the first task is to ensure that any potentially ongoing criminal or unlawful conduct is stopped.
+This frequently means monitoring certain payment streams or putting specific individuals at least under close monitoring to make sure that all their actions are appropriate going forward.
 It may also mean checking whether certain products can still be sold on the market.

 Another early step is to ensure that all data potentially relevant to the investigation is preserved.
 This may entail a wide range of measures, from issuing a data hold to suspending auto-delete functions to immediately imaging data carriers.
 These measures play an important role in dissuading local prosecutors from performing dawn raids.
 If one can demonstrate that all relevant data has been stored securely, it may even be disproportionate for prosecutors to raid companies.

 The right of participation of works councils and/or trade unions during an investigation may also need to be considered.
 Local laws will have different views in this regard.
 A mistake in this area can have serious consequences.
-It cannot only damage the relationship between the company and its employees, but can also lead to the end or at least to an interruption of the investigation itself.
+It cannot only damage the relationship between the company and its employees, but it can also lead to the end or at least to an interruption of the investigation itself.
 Disregarding the rights of a works council may allow this body to obtain a cease-and-desist order against the investigation.

 Interviews often also raise various legal issues, such as the need for data privacy waivers and the need for special instructions on the right to not self-incriminate or the right to legal counsel.
 Each jurisdiction has its own rules and best practices in this regard.
-If an interviewee is not properly instructed or the interview is otherwise not done correctly, these issues can lead to evidence being deemed inadmissible down the road.
+If an interviewee is not adequately instructed or the interview is otherwise not done correctly, these issues can lead to evidence being deemed inadmissible down the road.

-The end of the investigation
+The End of the Investigation

 Questions arising at the end of an investigation may also vary from one jurisdiction to the other.
 However, some issues are frequently in focus in many countries.

 The first question, which comes up rather frequently, is whether a detailed investigation report should be produced or not.
 This is, again, linked to the question of privilege.
 If in-house counsel produces an investigation report, this report may not be privileged in many countries on the European continent.
 Even if outside counsel produces the report, it may have only limited protection if it enters into the custody of the company.
-In some countries, authorities may view the waiver of privilege and production of the report as necessary to demonstrate good will and cooperation.
+In some countries, authorities may view the waiver of privilege and production of the report as necessary to demonstrate good faith and cooperation.
 There may then be pressure to produce such a report.

 Another step at the end of the life cycle of an investigation is remediation.
 Firstly, this may make an update of internal processes necessary.
 What is legally possible and state of the art with respect to internal guidelines may differ greatly, especially throughout Europe.
 For companies operating in multiple jurisdictions, it may be necessary to conform worldwide internal guidelines to the higher legal standard in the home jurisdiction, even though a lower standard may be permissible in local jurisdictions.
 In the end, it is often in the home jurisdiction where the biggest risks lie.
-Secondly, personnel measures like warning letters, trainings and terminations will play an important role in any remediation.
-In this regard, it is important to note that countries may have different deadlines for implementing personnel measures.
-If the deadlines are missed, personnel measures may not be taken for that reason alone.
-Furthermore, it may again be necessary to involve works councils or trade unions in such processes.
-The prerequisites for termination will also differ greatly among countries.
-For example, it may be much easier to terminate an employee in the United Kingdom than in France or Germany.

 Conclusion